r-park/event-emitter/README.md

 ```

 ## addListener(type, listener, scope, once)
 Add a `listener` to the event `type`, passing an optional `scope` object that will be `this` from inside the listener function, and optional `true` for `once` to automatically remove the listener after one call.

-Returns self.
+Returns the EventEmitter instance.

 Param          | Type          | Description
 ---------------|---------------|---------------------------------------------------